Get E-Book

 seen.add(id);

-The UDP header is small enough to name in full: source port, destination port, length, checksum.
+The UDP header is small - source port, destination port, length, and checksum.
 The length covers the UDP header plus payload.
-The checksum gives the receiver a way to reject corrupted transport data when checksum validation applies.
-IPv4 permits a zero UDP checksum in normal UDP.
+The checksum lets the receiver reject corrupted transport data when checksum validation applies.
+IPv4 allows a zero UDP checksum for normal UDP.
 IPv6 requires UDP checksum coverage for regular UDP.
-Node does not expose checksum decisions in message; datagrams that fail checksum validation are dropped before JavaScript sees them.

 socket.on('message', (msg, rinfo) => {